onap/vnfrqts-requirements/docs/Chapter4/Modularity.rst

       ii. must not be dependent on other Add-On VNF Modules

    e.
 Multiple instances of an incremental Module may be added to the
-      same VNF (e.g., incrementally grow a VNF by a fixed “add-on” growth units)
+      same VNF (e.g., incrementally grow a VNF by a fixed "add-on" growth units)

 3. Each VNF Module (base or incremental) may have (optional) an